PS to BMP

 Convert PS to BMP via API Solution for C++.

-In order to convert XPS to BMP:
+In order to convert PS to BMP:

-Aspose.Page for C++ API which is a feature-rich, powerful and easy to use document manipulation and conversion API for C++ platform.
+Aspose.Page for C++ API, which is a feature-rich, powerful, and easy-to-use document manipulation and conversion API for C++ platform.

 You can download its latest version directly, just open NuGet package manager, and search for Aspose.Page.Cpp and install.
 You may also use the following command from the Package Manager Console.